-Seller agrees to nominate, sell, and make available to Buyer at the Point(s) of Sale during on each Day of the Term of Contract quantities of Gas as Buyer shall from time to time nominate in accordance with the terms of this Contract up to the MaxDQ If Seller fails to nominate, sell and make available to Buyer the required quantities of Gas, Seller shall be responsible to Buyer for payment in accordance with Section 5.4.2 herein.
+Under FS Transactions, Seller agrees to nominate, sell, and make available to Buyer at the Point(s) of Sale on each Day of the Transaction Term quantities of Gas as Buyer shall from time to time nominate in accordance with the terms of the Contract up to the MDQ (the “Nominated Quantity”).
+If Seller fails to nominate, sell and make available to Buyer the required quantities of Gas, Seller shall be responsible to Buyer for payment in accordance with Section 5.4.2 herein.

+Buyer's Purchase Rights And Obligations

+a.
+Firm Base Load (FB)

+Under FB Transactions, Buyer agrees to nominate, purchase and accept from Seller at the Point(s) of Sale on each Day of the Transaction Term quantities of Gas equal to the MDQ in effect on such Day.
+If Buyer fails to nominate, purchase and accept from Seller the required quantities of Gas, Buyer shall be responsible to Seller for payment in accordance with Section 5.2.5 herein.b.
+Firm Swing (FS)

-Buyer's Purchase Rights And Obligations subject to daily purchase obligations described in Section 5.1.2.b, Buyer has the right to nominate, purchase and receive from Seller any quantity of Gas elected by Buyer each Day of the Term of Contract up to the MaxDQ, such quantity being the “Daily Contract Quantity” or “DCQ”.
-Once the DCQ is elected by Buyer for a Day,Buyer shall have the obligation to receive and purchase such DCQ of Gas from Seller on such Day.
-Buyer agrees to nominate, purchase and accept from Seller during each Day of the Term of Contract a DCQ of Gas at least equal to the MinDQ If Buyer fails to nominate, purchase and accept from Seller the MinDQ or if Buyer fails to purchase and accept the DCQBuyer shall be responsible to Seller for payment in accordance with Section 5.2.5 herein.
+Under FS Transactions, subject to daily purchase obligations and term purchase obligations described in this Section 5.1.2.b, Buyer has the right to nominate, purchase and receive accept from Seller at the Point(s) of Sale on each Day of the Transaction Term any quantity of Gas elected by Buyer each Day of the Term of Contract up to the MaxDQ, such quantity being the “Daily Contract Quantity” or “DCQ”.
+MDQ in effect on such Day, (the “Nominated Quantity”).
+Once the DCQ is Nominated Quantities are elected by Buyer for a Day, subject to the implementation of intraday nominations in accordance with Section 5.2.3, Buyer shall have the obligation to receive and purchase such DCQ Nominated Quantities of Gas from Seller on such Day.
+Buyer agrees to nominate, purchase and accept from Seller during each Day of the Term of Contract Transaction Term a DCQ quantities of Gas at least equal to the MinDQ in effect on such Day.
+If Buyer fails to nominate, purchase and accept from Seller the MinDQ or if Buyer fails to purchase and accept the DCQ the Nominated Quantity, Buyer shall be responsible to Seller for payment in accordance with Section 5.2.5 herein.
+Buyer agrees to nominate, purchase and accept from Seller during the Transaction Term aggregate quantities of Gas at least equal to the Minimum Term Purchase Quantity.
+If Buyer fails to nominate, purchase and accept from Seller the Minimum Term Purchase Quantity during the Transaction Term, Buyer shall be responsible to Seller for payment in accordance with Section 5.3.3.

+Transportation Nominations

-NominationsNominationsBuyer and Seller agree to make nominations in accordance with the provisions in Transporter(s)’ FERC GasTariff as required to effectuate deliveries and receipts of Gas as provided in Section 5.1 herein.
+Buyer and Seller agree to make transportation nominations , as required to effectuate deliveries and receipts of Gas as provided in Section 5.1 herein.

+Nominated Quantity Nominations (FS)

-Buyer’s election of the DCQ to be effective as of the start of a Day must be made by Buyer on the preceding Business Day at least two and one-half (2-1/2) hours prior to Transporter’s deadline for first of Day nominations for the applicable Day. .
-Buyer shall nominate equal volumes for the Days of Saturday, Sunday and Monday.
-Nominations for service on Federal Reserve Bank holidays shall be equal to the DCQ of the preceding Day. if Buyer fails to submit a DCQ for a Day, Buyer’s DCQ shall be deemed to be equal to the DCQ that was in effect for the previous Day.
+Buyer’s election of the Nominated Quantity to be effective as of the start of a Day must be made by Buyer by the Election Deadline set forth in the Transaction Confirmation. .Unless otherwise set forth in the Transaction Confirmation, if Buyer fails to submit a Nominated Quantity for a Day, Buyer’s Nominated Quantity shall be deemed to be equal to the Nominated Quantity that was in effect for the previous Day.